-Of the three grandfathers we share, one was too young to fight, one was in a reserved occupation (coal mining), and the other, although too young when he enlisted, went to fight anyway.
+Of the three grandfathers we share, one was too young to fight, one was in a reserved occupation (coal mining), but the other did join the army.
 Coming from the north of England, several family members were exempt because of their mining background, but others did go to war, and some did not return.
 This page is a small tribute to just a few of those soldiers and sailors.

 John (Jack) Turnbull - Great Grandfather